 My second Pi is also a Model B 512MB.
 This time from January 2014.
 I purchased this one for the same purpose as the first since I ended up using the first for something completely different.

-I had recently received a Bluetooth LE 4.0 device, and this was not supported by my server's stable distribution of GNU/Linux (well, not without making updates to it that I was not interested in risking something I depend on so much).
+I had recently received a Bluetooth LE 4.0 device, and this was not supported by my server's stable distribution of Linux (well, not without making updates to it that I was not interested in as it would be risking something I depend on).
 The Pi would be able to run more up to date software and I wouldn't need to worry about breaking its OS.

 This ended up working well and I created a program to talk via Bluetooth to the device I needed to.

 After I finished that project this Pi was not really used much.

 I ended up installing an IRC server on it and placing it at another's house so my IRC network would benefit from being hosted in multiple locations.
 It's still there doing its job perfectly well.

 There was one hiccup I ran into with this particular Pi: After a minute or two of idle on a TCP connection, the connection would drop.
 I suspect there is something at fault with the hardware (because I've not encountered this on my first Pi, and I could not find much reference to this being a problem on other Pis), but it's still usable.
 To work around this (for the IRC server) I ended up tweaking the connection keepalive settings so that there are packets sent over the connection more frequently than usual which ends up keeping the connection alive.
 There have been no issues with connection drops since then.